empir19nrm02/camnl/doc/source/introduction.rst

 .. _pixel_equiv_circ:
 .. figure:: images//equiv-circuit-diagram.png
-    :scale: 100 %
     :alt: equivalent circuit diagram of a sensor

     Equivalent circuit diagram of a sensor

-.. todo:: rename I_cap to  I_p in image

 Sources of Non-Linearity
 ------------------------